Life Transitions

 Category: Post War & Contemporary Art

-A collector had acquired this hanging sculpture by Oakland artist, Ruth Asawa for decades after befriending her and her husband in the 1960s.
-He had acquired it on whim at a dinner party at the artist’s house with the $500 cash he had in his pocket and hung it under the eve of his house for over 50 years.
-After the market for Asawa started to move significantly around 2013, he sought out a new valuation and discovered it was worth many, many times what he had invested in it.
+A collector had acquired this hanging interior lobe sculpture by Oakland artist, Ruth Asawa after befriending her and her husband in the 1960s.
+It was purchased on a whim at a dinner party at the artist’s house with the $500 cash he had in his pocket.
+It then hung it under in his house for over 50 years.
+After the market for Asawa started to move significantly around 2013, he sought out a new valuation and discovered it was worth an extraordinary amount above his initial purchase price.
 Now getting on in years and doing some estate planning it was the perfect time for him to see a high return on his fantastic investment.

 Ruth Asawa (1926-2013)